mlrg2020/LSTM-SDM/README.md

 # LSTM-SDM
-This repository is created as part of our collaborative research on development of an integrated LSTM framework for solving sequential data modeling problems.
+This repository is created as part of our collaborative research on development of LSTM-SDM: an integrated LSTM framework for solving sequential data modeling problems.

+This project is licensed under the terms of the MIT license.